ToucanToco/backtechtest/README.md

 Of course you are free to implement any type of API (GraphQL, SOAP...) with any framework you want !

 ## Connecting to the mongo database

+If you have docker installed we provide and image that contains fixtures to test the first query found in `config.cson`.

 ```bash
 docker pull toucantoco/backtechtest